asugar13/Triage/app/README Phase3.txt

  app -> Triage -> src -> defaultPackage: This contains all of the non-activity classes. app -> Triage -> src -> com -> Example -> triage: Contains all of the android activity classes.

+!!!IMPORTANT!!!
+Will have problems launching on some cdf machines if project is not cleaned first.

 Running application:
 Launch application, login to loginActivity using a nurse or physician.
 Takes you to PatientDisplayActivity.
 From here you can add patients, view patients information, or look up a patient by health card number.
 You can also select how you wish to display the patients from the dropdown menu.
 If you wish to view a patients info click the item in the list or search by health card number, this will take you to PatientInfoActivity.
 From here you can add to a patients record, add prescriptions, view all previous prescriptions vital records, and set the time a patient was visited by a doctor.
 Some features will not be allowed depending on your user type.